Driving instructor shares the one piece of practical test advice he gives to every learner

 In an ideal world, you’d sail through your test on your first attempt, but failure happens to the best of us – let’s not forget it took SpongeBob more than a quarter of a century to finally get his license, and a woman in South Korea failed more than 950 times before she got her pass.

-Thankfully, Francis also has some solid advice for what happens if you don’t pass.
+Thankfully, Francis also had some solid advice for what to do if you don’t pass.

-He recommends having a Plan B in place before you sit your test to help alleviate pressure going in.
+He recommended having a Plan B in place before you sit your test to help alleviate pressure going in.

 This can be as simple and straightforward as telling yourself that if you do fail, you can just re-sit the test.

-“Please don’t go in thinking that this is your last chance,” he added.
+“Please don’t go in thinking that this is your last chance… that it’s game over,” he added.

 By having a plan in place before you even take the test, you’ll calm your nerves and also be better prepared whatever the outcome.